 BuzzFeed News : “proves indie presses deserve your attention.”
 The Nation : “warped from one world to another.”
 Huffington Post : “simultaneously metaphysical and visceral … scary, sexual, and intellectually disarming.”
 VICE : “beautifully startling and fucked and funny and tender and sad and putrid and glitter-covered all at once.”
 NPR Books : “only becomes more surreal.”
 Publishers Weekly “Best Summer Reads” : “hallucinatory … trance-inducing.”

-Outside of publishing, Christian is a hermit.
+Outside of his work, Christian is veritable hermit who avoids the internet as one avoids the plague.
 He is married to author Elena Georgiou, his partner of more than twenty years.
 At their 1840s Vermont home, sharing a hilltop with a cemetery, Christian works by the light of an oil lamp in his barn.
 He spends his free time stacking firewood or tending fruit trees and wildflower gardens, conversing with incorporeal entities and sundry critters domestic and wild.

 Old friends are his favorite friends: if you knew Christian before the dawn of virtual century and have since lost touch, you can bet that he will be thrilled to reconnect.